MES College of Engineering: Mechanism of Governance

 The college's affairs are guided by the managing committee, governing body, and academic advisory board, which are composed of eminent educators and industrialists.
 The committee meets on a regular basis to monitor activities and take appropriate action to ensure that growth continues.

-Alumni Association

-An active Alumni Association is functioning in the college.

 Academics

 The fall semester begins before Independence Day and ends in mid-December, while the spring semester begins in early January and ends in late May.
 At the moment, the college offers eight undergraduate and six postgraduate courses.